furkan7258/gather-commits-issues-prs/README.md

 - Pull Requests: same as issues plus commit information

 When GitHub username mappings are provided, the output includes both the GitHub username and the full name for each contributor, making the data more readable and easier to identify contributors.

+### CSV Format

+When using CSV output, three files are created for each repository:
+- `{repo_name}_commits.csv`: Contains all commit data
+- `{repo_name}_issues.csv`: Contains all issues data
+- `{repo_name}_prs.csv`: Contains all pull requests data

+The consolidated CSV files combine data from all repositories with an additional `repo` column.

+### XLSX Format

+When using XLSX output:
+- Individual repository files have three sheets: Commits, Issues, and Pull Requests
+- The consolidated file (`all_repositories.xlsx`) has three sheets that combine data from all repositories

+For more details on the JSON to CSV/XLSX conversion, see [CONVERTER_README.md](CONVERTER_README.md).

 ## License